-In \cite{colbrook21stable} the inexact input model was not only applied to Turing machines (which yielded the aforementioned non-computability statement for Oracle Turing machines) but also to BSS machines.
+In \cite{colbrook21stable, bastounis21extended} the inexact input model was not only applied to Turing machines (which yielded the aforementioned non-computability statement for Oracle Turing machines) but also to BSS machines.
 In other words, the capabilities of BSS machines for solving inverse problem was studied under inexact input representations (via an oracle).
-It was shown that under this approach the same non-computability result holds for BSS machines as for Turing machine.
+It was shown that under this assumption the same non-computability result holds for BSS machines as for Turing machine.
 It is important to stress that the found computational boundaries are inherently connected to the inexact input model but not necessarily to the power of the computing model.

-In contrast, our goal is to assess the capabilities and limitations of BSS machines to solve inverse problems in their intended use case.
+In contrast, our goal is to assess the intrinsic capabilities and limitations of BSS machines to solve inverse problems.
 From our perspective, the core strength of BSS machines --- to store and process real numbers precisely without error --- is neglected when using the inexact input model.
-In particular, the input representations are rational and therefore BSS machines behave very similar to Turing machines.
-Indeed, the differences between Turing and BSS machines come mainly into effect on irrational numbers which are excluded by the rational input representations.
+In particular, the input representations are sequences of rational numbers and therefore BSS machines behave very similar to Turing machines.
+Indeed, the differences between Turing and BSS machines come mainly into effect on irrational numbers which are excluded by the approximative input representations based on rational numbers.
 Thus, it is not surprising that in the inexact input model the same restrictions towards computability of inverse problems hold for BSS machines as for Turing machines.
-But, at the same time not the full power of BSS machines is taken into consideration.
-Our findings clearly show that if BSS machines are allowed to process real numbers exactly --- instead of working with rational approximations ---, then they have strictly greater capabilities than Turing machines for solving inverse problems.
+But at the same time not the full power of BSS machines is taken into consideration.
+Our findings clearly show that if BSS machines are allowed to process real numbers exactly --- instead of working with rational approximations --- then they have strictly greater capabilities than Turing machines for solving inverse problems.